NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery).md

 - The user logs into a legitimate website (e.g., bank.com) and remains authenticated (via session cookies).
 - The attacker tricks the user into visiting another malicious website (e.g., via a [[phishing]] email, deceptive link, embedded image, invisible form).
 - The malicious website contains code that sends an HTTP request to the legitimate website (bank.com), exploiting the user's active session.
-The HTTP request ==will automatically attach the session cookie, therefore the attacker does not have even to know it==
+The HTTP request ==will automatically attach the session cookie, therefore the attacker does not have even to know it== (unless [[SameSite cookie]] are activate, which is only true in Chrome by now)
 - Since the user's browser is still authenticated, the legitimate website accepts the request as valid, performing the fraudulent action on behalf of the user.

 ### How can the attacker know what HTTP request to send?